 Not as colorful as on Instagram, but still beautiful

+Today, you’ll hike to the incredible Rainbow Mountain as part of this epic Peru itinerary.
 Get ready to drive (again!) for way too long and walk in way too thin air.
 Today you’ll get an answer to the burning question: Have I acclimatized enough?!

-There are a few different routes you can take to see Rainbow Mountain aka Vinicunca (or the alternative Palccoyo).
+There are a few different routes you can take to see Rainbow Mountain aka Vinicunca (or the alternative named Palccoyo).

 The standard route to Rainbow Mountain is called the Cusipata Trail.
 You start hiking at 4,600 m (15,000 ft) and continue for 3 km (1.8 miles) with a total elevation gain of about 400 m (1,300 ft), and then back the same way.
 So it’s not that long, but it’ll take you 2 hours to get up there and another 1.5 hours back down because you will be taking breathing breaks every 20 m (65 ft).
-The cost is s/40.
+The cost is PEN 40.

 The trek to Palccoyo is easy enough with the lower altitude and almost flat terrain